Unitary Subgroup Testing

 \section{Traces of Pauli and Clifford Operators are Discrete}

-In this section we show that the trace of a Pauli or Clifford operator over prime qudits cannot take arbitrary values.
+In this section we show that the trace of a Pauli or a Clifford operator over prime qudits cannot take arbitrary values.
 Rather, it can only take one of a few discrete values.
 This is in contrast to general unitaries which can have arbitrary trace (e.g.\ single-qubit rotation matrix).
 We start with a general claim about the trace of identity. \begin{lemma} Let $U$ be a unitary operator over $n$ $q$-ary qudits.
-Then, $\abs{\ntr(U)}\le 1$, and equality holds if and only if $U \in \cI$. \end{lemma} \begin{proof} Recall that $U$ is square matrix of dimension $q^n$, and that the trace is invariant under basis change.
+Then, $\abs{\ntr(U)}\le 1$, and equality holds if and only if $U \in \cI$. \end{lemma}

+\begin{proof} Recall that $U$ is square matrix of dimension $q^n$, and that the trace is invariant under basis change.
 Therefore, $\tr(U)=\sum_x \lambda_x$, where $\lambda_x$ denotes the eigenvalues of $U$.
 Since $U$ is unitary, $\abs{\lambda_x}=1$, for all $x$.
 We now use triangle inequality to conclude that

 Equality holds only when all $\lambda_x$'s are equal, i.e., when $U=\lambda I$, where $\abs{\lambda}=1$. \end{proof}